-Some groups don’t talk about sex and keep it under wraps (literally or figuratively).
+Some groups don’t talk about sex and intimacy and keep it under wraps (literally or figuratively).
 Some groups consider sex sinful or shameful and want to repress it.
 Some groups make their primary focus around sexuality (e.g. gay groups, Tantric groups, SBS&M groups, polyamory circles, singles’ bars, dating websites, etc.) and around celebrating, promoting, defending or teaching/learning a certain style of sexuality.
-Some groups have a “live and let live” approach to sexuality, and occasionally talk about it openly, but mainly stay out of people’s “private” lives.
+Some groups have a “live and let live” approach to intimacy-and-sexuality, and occasionally talk about it openly, but mainly stay out of people’s “private” lives.
 Some groups strongly value monogamy, some poly-sexuality, some bi-sexuality, some hetero-sexuality.
 There are groups for spiritual celibates.
 Groups born out of worship of youth and youthful sexual values – tight skin, vital energy, the right shape and size, a trendy image.
 Other groups tend towards the values of older people – sensitivity to subtle and emotional energy, open and honest communication, long-term commitment and depth, the sweetness of heart-connection and shared family.

-This is just a sketch of some of the different approaches groups have to sexuality.
+This is just a sketch of some of the different approaches groups have to intimacy-and-sexuality.
 We believe it’s valuable to be aware of the different styles and orientations people have towards sexuality, so we can be conscious about how we engage sexuality and intimacy.
 At GaiaYoga Gardens, we want to be conscious about all aspects of our life, so that the life we’re creating is sustainable and holistic.
 And we want to have open dialogue about all aspects of life.
 Our full Community Vision here.
-Sexuality is no exception.
+Intimacy-and-sexuality is no exception.

 Similar to our orientation around diet, we have two primary values around sexuality.
 1) Creating an atmosphere that supports people in finding their own authentic form of sexuality and expressing it in a healthy, balanced way.
 2) Tolerance of diversity in sexual orientation, expression and experience.